New Administrative Centre

 The current outdated Administrative Centre no longer meets the needs of the public.
 In order to better serve its citizens, the City Council of the City of Brussels has given a green light for the public procurement for the construction of a new Administrative Centre at the current Parking 58.
 This modern glass building will welcome approximately 1,700 employees of the City of Brussels.

 Parking 58 is replaced by an underground parking lot with 450 parking spaces.
 'Soft mobility' is not forgotten with more than 250 bicycle parking spaces (for staff and visitors).

 Ecology is one of the main concerns of the City.
-The energy performance (PDF, 237.67 KB) of the passive building will therefore meet the norms of the Brussels Capital Region (PEB 2016).
+The energy performance (PDF, 188.99 KB) is that of passive houses.
 The building will be equipped with solar panels, cogeneration, full LED lighting, a rainwater collection system for water supplies,...

 Short presentation video (the video contains no dialogue or text, only a background music):